hestiaAI/hestialabs-experiences/README.md

 ### Create a new package

 1. Create a new folder in the `packages` directory.
-The folder name will be the package name.
+By convention, the folder name is also the package name.

 2. Add a `src` folder with the required `index.ts` entry file.